 The ownership of land does not alter the responsibility for septic tanks, or their outlets, and many home owners/occupiers will be responsible for septic tanks that lie on, or drain under, a neighbours land.

-Contact us on 01539 733 333 if you are experiencing problems with drainage from someone else's property.
+Contact our Public Protection team if you are experiencing problems with drainage from someone else's property.